Renting commercial property in Ontario

 Ending a tenancy

-In a “month-to-month” tenancy, either you or the landlord must give written notice at least one-month in advance.
+In a “month-to-month” tenancy, either the tenant or the landlord must give written notice at least one-month in advance.
 The last day of the tenancy would be the last day of the month.

 For example, if you plan to end your lease on November 30, you must give your landlord written notice no later than October 31.